jessicacousins/fullstack_vite_webapp/README.md

 The blog platform is enhanced with **AI Sentiment Analysis** and **AI-Generated Content** through **OpenAI**.
 Users can create, edit, and comment on blog posts, and every comment is processed through OpenAI to categorize it as positive, neutral, or negative.
 Additionally, **AI moderation** has been integrated to automatically flag inappropriate comments.
 This flagged data, along with sentiment analysis, is tracked and stored in **MongoDB** and can be accessed through the **Admin Dashboard**, which provides moderators with a comprehensive view of all flagged content and interactions.

-The backend securely handles user data such as personal information, device and browser details, IP address, and more.
+The backend securely handles user data such as personal information, device and browser details, IP address, product view history which informs product recommendations.
 This data is stored in **MongoDB**, with _strict age verification in compliance with legal guidelines_.
 The **password reset** feature includes backend validation to check if the email exists in the system before triggering a password reset email through Firebase.
 This helps prevent abuse and exploitation by malicious users.

 ## OpenAI Integration

-This project includes two powerful AI features using OpenAI, and proper attribution to OpenAI is provided in accordance with their usage guidelines.
+This project includes several advanced AI features powered by OpenAI, with proper attribution to OpenAI provided according to their usage guidelines.

 ### AI ChatBot